isomerpages/sndgo-corp/media-hub/press-releases/_posts/2021-12-17-post-My Favourite Days.md

 The public can visit the exhibition from 17 December 2021 to 16 January 2022 at the Central Public Library, or find out more about the book by spotting colourful floor stickers displayed at three regional libraries located at Jurong, Tampines, and Woodlands and at library@harbourfront.

 ‘My Favourite Days’ is available for borrowing at all public libraries.
 Some 2,400 copies of the book will also be distributed to pre-schools and primary schools around Singapore.
-An additional 19,500 copies (sponsored by Meta) will be distributed to children from low- and middle-income families, through the National Library Board’s Early READ Starter Kit .
+An additional 19,500 copies (sponsored by Meta) will be distributed to children from low- and middle-income families, through the National Library Board’s Early READ Starter Kit[^1].

 __________________